GeekyAnts/express-typescript-postgres/docs/PostgresFunctions.md

 The overview of custom functions we have used in our application.
 You can find the `plpgsql` script for them in  `/database/seeders/init.sql` file.
 Here's a simple text based explanation of the same.

 # Terminologies
-1. CREATE OR REPLACE FUNCTION - If function does not exist it creates new one otherwise overwrite the same function
+1. CREATE OR REPLACE FUNCTION - If function does not exist, it creates a new one otherwise overwrites the same function
-2. current_setting - Gives you current value of setting in your postgres DB.
+2. current_setting - Gives you current values of setting in your postgres DB.
 3. STRICT - Asks to return only one row from the query otherwise throw TOO_MANY_ROWS exception.
 4. VOLATILE - A function which can modify the DB.
 5. COST - Cost defines expected arbitrary units of computations to execute the query or function.